Resulting Trust Vs Constructive Trust

 1. Purchase Money Resulting Trusts:

 This type arises when one person provides the purchase price for property, but the legal title is vested in another person.
 The presumption is that the person who provided the funds retains beneficial ownership.
-For example, if A pays for a house but the title is registered in B's name, a resulting trust arises in favor of A. The burden of proof lies on B to rebut the presumption by demonstrating that A intended to gift the property or otherwise relinquish beneficial ownership.
-Evidence such as declarations of trust, or other clear indications of intent are crucial in this situation.
+As an example, if A pays for a house but the title is registered in B's name, a resulting trust arises in favor of A. The burden of proof lies on B to rebut the presumption by demonstrating that A intended to gift the property or otherwise relinquish beneficial ownership.
+Plus, evidence such as declarations of trust, or other clear indications of intent are crucial in this situation.
 The court will examine the entire context of the transaction, including the relationship between the parties, to determine the true intention behind the arrangement.
 Unjust enrichment is avoided because the person who provided the money retains the beneficial interest, preventing the other party from benefiting unfairly.

 2. Voluntary Conveyance Resulting Trusts: